 The stakes are high in traumatic brain injury cases — the consequences can be life-altering.
 To ensure you receive maximum compensation for ongoing medical care, current and future income loss, long-term pain and suffering, therapy, and home modifications, you want a top-rated law firm on your side.

-At Caputo and Van Der Walde – Injury & Accident Attorneys, our TBI personal injury lawyers will build compelling evidence to prove liability and strongly negotiate with the defendant’s insurance company for the largest possible settlement for you while remaining fully prepared to go to trial if needed.
+At Caputo and Van Der Walde – Injury & Accident Attorneys, our San Jose personal injury lawyers will build compelling evidence to prove liability and strongly negotiate with the defendant’s insurance company for the largest possible settlement for you while remaining fully prepared to go to trial if needed.
 To schedule your free consultation, call us at 886-545-2793 or reach us online.